MariaSolOs/add-multifile/README.md

    <img src="./images/command-menu.png" alt="Multi-file command" height="270px" />

-3. Select the item you want to create.
+3. Select the item you want to create (if you only configured one template, it will be used by default).

    <img src="./images/select-template.png" alt="Template selection" />